Infrared saunas use infrared light to create heat to warm the body from within. (Infrared light is not visible to us, but can be felt as heat.)

-And you can watch this video about how to assemble your sauna:
+You can also watch this video about assembling your sauna.

 A great thing about infrared saunas is they require very little maintenance.
 For our infrared saunas, there are no regular maintenance tasks or parts to replace.
 Infrared saunas provide dry heat; the only moisture produced is from perspiration.
 The enclosed cabins keep out dust and dirt.
 Treat the exterior like any piece of fine furniture.